buehler/dotnet-operator-sdk/docs/docs/testing.md

 - Create a `TestStartup.cs` file (or any other name you want)
 - Inject the @"KubeOps.Testing.KubernetesOperatorFactory`1"
-- Use the mocked client / queues to test your operator
+- Use the mocked client and helper functions to test your operator

 ## Test Startup